rossmcq/TexasHoldEm/README.md

 # TexasHoldEm
-I am currently refactoring this to an Microservices Architechture - latest commits are on my gitlab https://gitlab.com/mcanal/texasholdem
+:warning: **I am currently refactoring this to an Microservices Architechture** latest commits are on my gitlab https://gitlab.com/mcanal/texasholdem :warning:

 TexasHoldEm card game simulator
 Needs some work and tidying up,